 2. Place du Tertre and Eglise Saint-Pierre de Montmartre

-One of the best places to visit to experience the creative spirit of Montmartre, this picturesque stone-paved square is an open-air art gallery where local artists create and sell their works.
 Visitors will find all kinds of painters, portraitists, and caricaturists, although much of the work is designed to be tourist souvenirs.
-The square is lined with lovely 18th-century buildings that now house busy restaurants and cafés with outdoor seating, allowing tourists to soak up the scene.
+The handsome 18th- and 19th-century buildings that enclose the square now house busy restaurants and cafés.
+Spilling out into the cobblestone square are outdoor terraces that allow tourists to soak up the scene.

 Even when packed with tourists, the Place du Tertre does not lose its charm.
 Standing in the shadow of the Sacré-Coeur and shaded by ancient trees, the Place du Tertre has the feel of a provincial square.
 It was the main square of the medieval village before Montmartre became incorporated into Paris.
 The house at Number 3 on the square was the "Mairie" (town hall) of the old village.
 The narrow lanes surrounding the Place du Tertre invite visitors to explore.